gamemode-3/thelittlethings/README.md

 backwards operators are only implemented for operators for which the position of the arguments is relevant and for which the `_eval_reverse` method is implemented.

-`XorOperator` and `NotOperator` are the only `BooleanOperator`s that supports `_eval_reverse` for all values. all other BooleanOperators have cases in which one of the input values is irrelevant. in these cases the input is not modified.
+`XorOperator` and `NotOperator` are the only `BooleanOperator`s that support `_eval_reverse` for all values. all other BooleanOperators have cases in which one of the input values is irrelevant. in these cases the input is not modified.

 inplace operators do not create `Link` objects but modify the value directly.